FarjadMalik/Iqbal_Poetry_RAG/README.md

+---
+title: "Iqbal Poetry RAG System"
+emoji: "📜"
+colorFrom: "yellow"
+colorTo: "purple"
+sdk: "gradio"
+python_version: "3.10"
+app_file: "app.py"
+short_description: "A Gradio RAG app for exploring and querying the poetry of Allama Iqbal."
+tags:
+  - rag
+  - poetry
+  - gradio
+  - iqbal
+  - language-models
+---

 # Iqbal Poetry RAG System

 A Retrieval-Augmented Generation (RAG) system for exploring and querying the poetry of Allama Iqbal.
 This project leverages vector search and large language models (LLMs) to answer questions about Iqbal's poetry, providing relevant poem excerpts as context.

+---

+## 🚀 Hugging Face Spaces Ready

+This project is ready to be deployed as a [Hugging Face Space](https://huggingface.co/spaces).
+The configuration block above (in YAML) tells Hugging Face how to launch the app:
+- **sdk**: Uses Gradio for the web interface.
+- **app_file**: Entry point for the app (`app/main.py`).
+- **python_version**: Uses Python 3.10.
+- **short_description**: Shown in the Space's thumbnail.
+- **tags**: For discoverability.

+To deploy, simply upload this repository to your Hugging Face account as a new Space.

 ---